If you do not see an answer to your question, please send us an email at firstname.lastname@example.org

 A. Mentors and mentees are paired up on a best match basis.
 The following criteria gathered during the registration process is used to assist with the matching process:

-- Specific industry or type of organization both mentor and mentee belong to.
+- Industry of both mentor and mentee.

 - Years of experience of both mentor and mentee.